JohnCGriffin/BF-computed-goto/README.md

       ptr[0] += IP->val;
       LOOP();
 ```
-Importantly, the increase in performance resulting from the computed goto more allowed removal of
+Importantly, the increase in performance resulting from the computed goto permitted removal of
-performance tweaks that intended to compact multiple BF statements into a single instruction.
+redundant performance tweaks that intended to compact multiple BF statements into a single instruction.
 The
 net effect is that the overall program is easier to comprehend.

 ## Usage Hints